kleinfreund/reverse-iterable-map/README.md

 That’s what I needed.
 To be precise, I needed to access an iterator _at a specific location_ in my data structure and be able to _iterate in both directions_.

-I tried my best to stick to the [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) interface as close as possible.
+I tried to stick to the [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) interface as close as possible.

+Implementing a reverse-iterable array, for example, can be accomplished by using the same techniques of this implementation.

 ## Examples & Tests

-Example output and tests can be run here: [kleinfreund.github.io/linked-map.js](https://kleinfreund.github.io/linked-map.js/).
-Test results are logged in the developer console.
+Example output can be seen here: [kleinfreund.github.io/reverse-iterable-map.js](https://kleinfreund.github.io/reverse-iterable-map.js/).
+Test results are logged in the console.